“….Jocelyn Aubrun offered a magic line in the second of three songs…”

 As a soloist he has been playing with the Orchestre National d’Ile de France (Reineke), the Krakow Orchestra (Penderecki), the Orchestre de Cannes (Mozart), and the Orchestre National de Lyon (Bach, Mozart), among others.

 Jocelyn has released two chamber music albums alongside pianist Aline Piboule for the Lyrinx and Artalinna record labels, both highly acclaimed by the press (Classica, MusicVoice, Classical Source).

 His performances have been broadcasted on radios such as France Musique, France Inter, RTS and RCF.

 He is frequently invited to give masterclasses (Paris, Lyon, Nice, Los Angeles, Istanbul…)

 He studied at the Conservatoire de Nice (CNR) where he graduated in 2000 with First Prize in piano, flute, music theory and chamber music, and at the Conservatoire National Supérieur de Musique et de Danse de Lyon (class of P. Bernold) where he was unanimously awarded First Prize in flute with honorable mention in 2004 (Master’s degree).
 He has also worked during his scholarship with Karl-Heinz Schütz and Jean-Louis Cappezzali, and had many private lessons with Aurèle Nicolet in Freiburg which influenced him greatly.

-He has also been studying baroque flute with Serge Saitta in Haute Ecole de Musique de Genève (Master’s degree).
+He also awarded a Master’s degree in baroque flute (class of Serge Saitta) in Haute Ecole de Musique de Genève.